-Radio 227 officially took to the air on 3rd June 1967 and within two weeks was claiming to have attracted audiences far in excess of the level which its predecessor, Radio Dolfijn, had been able to achieve.
+Radio 227 officially took to the air in March 1967 and within two weeks was claiming to have attracted audiences far in excess of the level which its predecessor, Radio Dolfijn, had been able to achieve.
 Despite this claim the station still did not come anywhere near attracting the level of commercial success in Holland which the well established Radio Veronica experienced and advertising revenue remained low.

 When the insurance arrangements for the Laissez Faire expired early in July 1967 Radio 227 (and the English language Radio 355) were closed only a matter of weeks before the introduction of the British Marine etc. Broadcasting (Offences) Act.